Alluxio/alluxio/docs/en/Running-HBase-on-Alluxio.md

 ## InvalidArgumentException: Offsets do not match

-If you see errors in HBase region server look like:
+If you see errors in HBase region server log look like:

 ```
 ERROR alluxio.client.block.stream.NettyPacketWriter: Exception is caught when writing block -1 to channel: